Herstmonceux, Hailsham, BN27 1RN

 This event offers a fantastic opportunity to look through the incredibly impressive historical telescopes at Herstmonceux which offer amazing views of the moon, planets and objects way beyond from their dark sky location.
 Viewing is subject to weather conditions so be sure to check the forecast first, however the event will go ahead no matter the weather with a presentation in their planetarium and a tour of the observatory.
 Oh and take a red torch so not to spoil your night vision!

-This event is being organised by Observatory Science Centre.
-For details of how to contact them and for more information about this event see "Event bookings & availability" below.
-Please check that this event is indeed going ahead before travelling.
+This event is being organised by Observatory Science Centre who should be contacted if you have any queries.
+Please confirm this event is indeed going ahead before travelling.

 Location darkness on Saturday 1st April 2017